roadsnail/Pi-ve/README.md

 ## Software/Firmware Sources

 Your Pi-ve will require the following software/firmware.
-Here is a list of sources and instructions for installing the necessary software.
+Here is a list of software sources and brief instructions for installing the necessary software.
+I suggest installing and configuring the software in the order below, ensuring that things work properly at each stage of your build.

 ### Firmware
 * The CC2531 Zigbee USB Stick - Download and flash it with Koenkk's co-ordinator firmware.
 I followed the guide at https://www.zigbee2mqtt.io/information/alternative_flashing_methods.html flashing my CC2531 connected to a Raspberry pi.

 ### Software
 * Raspberry Pi OS - https://www.raspberrypi.org/software/operating-systems/ .
 There are plenty of guides explaining how to install Raspberry Pi OS onto the Pi Zero W so that you may connect in 'headless' mode.
+Following installation of the OS, run raspi-config

 * Mosquitto MQTT Message Broker for Raspberry Pi - Mosquitto and clients can be installed from the repository.
 In essence, login to your Pi as user Pi, then...
 ```